lukiwieser/racetrack/README.md

 python main.py
 ```

-You can customize the behavior of the main program using the following command-line arguments:
+You can customize the main program's behavior using the following command-line arguments:

 - `--playstyle` or `-p`:
   - Choose the AI's playstyle.